farzeni/gatsby-plugin-gtag/README.md

 Adds `anonymize_ip` flag when calling `gtag`.
 More info [here](https://developers.google.com/analytics/devguides/collection/gtagjs/ip-anonymization).

+#### optmizedId

+If you need to use Google Optimize for A/B testing, you can add this optional Optimize container id to allow Google Optimize to load the correct test parameters for your site.

 ## Testing in development mode

 By default `gatsby-plugin-gtag` will only load and run google analytics when `process.env.NODE_ENV === 'production'`.